Darkrider123/AI_MNIST_phone_photo_guesser/mnist_data/README.txt

-Files too big to upload.
+The files are too big to upload.
-Download from here
+Download them from here:
 https://www.kaggle.com/oddrationale/mnist-in-csv